T. S. R. Boase: Early life and education

 Thomas Boase was born in Dundee, Scotland, to Charles Millet Boase (d.
 1921), operator of a bleaching mill at Claverhouse, outside Dundee, of which the Boase family were part-owners, and his wife Anne.
 Boase was educated at a day preparatory school and then at Rugby School in England (1912–17).

 Oxford

 He won a scholarship to Oxford for an essay on Lorenzo de' Medici.
 Boase studied Modern History at Magdalen College, Oxford, from 1919 to 1921.
 At Oxford he studied under the historian Francis Fortescue Urquhart (1868–1934).
 Boase was a Fellow and Tutor at Hertford College from 1922 to 1937.

 Involvement in World War I and II

 World War I

 He fought on the Western Front during World War I in the Oxford and Buckinghamshire Light Infantry (1917–19) and was awarded the Military Cross.

 World War II

-During World War II, he worked in the Government Code and Cipher School at Bletchley Park, followed by the RAF in Cairo, Egypt, from 1939 to 1941.
+During World War II, he worked in the Government Code and Cypher School at Bletchley Park, followed by the RAF in Cairo, Egypt, from 1939 to 1941.
 He was then in charge of British Council activities in the Middle East, also based in Cairo, from 1943 to 1945.